OsiriX-Foundation/karnak-documentation/content/userguide/gateway/sources.en.md

 The field AETitle is mandatory.

 The fields Description and Hostname are optional.
-If "Check the hostname" option is selected, the Hostname's field value will be also be used to filter DICOM instances based on the sending AET.
+If the "Check the hostname" option is selected, the Hostname's field value will also be used to filter DICOM instances based on the sending AET.